IP-CAM/Payson-Checkout2-Module-for-Opencart-v.2.0.x/README.md

 * Login into your web shop Administration Panel.

-* Go to Extensions->Payments and install Payson.
+* Go to Extensions->Payments and install Payson Checkout 2.0.

 * Click Edit.